OtsoH/full-stack-open-relational-databases/README.md

 # full-stack-open-relational-databases

-## In these exercises the PostgreSQL database is run locally with docker
+## Contains the exercises for part 13 of the Full stack open course.
+I ran The PostgreSQL database locally with docker

-Main commands used for database:
-- docker run --name full-stack-postgres -e POSTGRES_PASSWORD=mysecretpassword -p 5433:5432 postgres
-- docker start -a full-stack-postgres
-- docker exec -it full-stack-postgres psql -U postgres